There is no Need for Chemical Flea Treatment For Dogs With No Fleas

 Healthy Dogs should Not get Fleas

 The truth is healthy dogs should be able to keep a flea infestation at bay.
 They can only really get hold of those dogs with a low immunity system (young, old and sick).
 If a dog reports in with fleas or mange the main underlying issue is actually a low immune system.
 In this respect, if there is a flea issue consider removing all the usual immune-system hammering suspects, the most important ones being wheat (gluten), dry dog food, many pet store treats and needless chemicals.
-Add in some immune boosting garlic (1/3 of a crushed clove per 20kg of body weight), maybe a drop of cod liver oil or even some good quality kelp.
+Add in some immune boosting garlic (1/2 of a crushed clove per 10kg of body weight is safe fo dogs, more here), maybe a drop of cod liver oil or even some good quality kelp.

 Remember, studies show dry fed dogs have ten times the level of stress metabolites coursing through their blood than dogs fed more biologically appropriate fresh food, so they absolutely will have weaker immune systems.
 Fleas are nothing but a symptom of this.
 Thus, feeding your dog a nice, healthy, fresh diet that fuels his immune system is probably the best protection from fleas he can get.